acend/argocd-basics-training/content/en/docs/additional/backup_restore.md

 As ArgoCD holds the whole state in native Kubernetes objects it's quite straightforward to make a backup and restore it in case of a disaster recovery.

-ArgoCD provides the utility [argocd-util](https://argoproj.github.io/argo-cd/operator-manual/server-commands/argocd-util) which is used by ArgoCD internally.
-The functions [export](https://argoproj.github.io/argo-cd/operator-manual/server-commands/argocd-util_export) and [import](https://argoproj.github.io/argo-cd/operator-manual/server-commands/argocd-util_import) can be used for backup and restore of a ArgoCD instance.
+ArgoCD provides the utility [argocd admin](https://argo-cd.readthedocs.io/en/stable/user-guide/commands/argocd_admin/) which is used by ArgoCD internally.
+The functions [export](https://argo-cd.readthedocs.io/en/stable/user-guide/commands/argocd_admin_export/) and [import](https://argo-cd.readthedocs.io/en/stable/user-guide/commands/argocd_admin_import/) can be used for backup and restore of a ArgoCD instance.

 As the tool is contained inside the ArgoCD server image you just can execute it from inside the container.